Liquid-Droplet as a model for the rotation curve problem: Rotation curve

-Note that all the above results come out due to our special and simple assumptions about the forms of the quantity $k(r)$.
-It is worth noting that the quantity $k(r)$ inside the galactic bulge seems to be almost the same for all galaxies, but outside the galactic bulge it may depend on some characteristic features of each galaxy like its shape, size, ellipticity, mass distribution , etc. Therefore, it is expected that in this model the rotation curve for the outside galactic bulge is not universally flat for all the galaxies, rather it differs for different galaxies according to their characteristic features; a result which is observed in some galaxies.
+Note that the above results, which ideally are in good agreement with observations, come out due to our specific and simple assumptions about the forms of the correlation function $k(r)$, whereas in principle it may be a complicate function of $r$ depending on the complexity of the density distribution or mass power spectrum in different galaxies.
+However, it is reasonable to assume that the correlation function $k(r)$ for the dense and rigid inner component be almost the same for all galaxies, hence the velocity profile of this inner component will be almost universal for most of the galaxies.
+But, for the halo the correlation function $k(r)$ may highly depend on the different characteristic features of each galaxy like density distribution, shape of spiral arms, etc. Therefore, in this model it is expected that the flatness and slope of rotation curve for the halo may differ for different galaxies according to the diversity of $k(r)$ and its detailed characteristic features; a result which is in agreement with observations \cite{SR}, \cite{HS}.